MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     --Create the security predicate defined as an inline table-valued function.
 A predicate evalutes to true (1) or false (0).
 This security predicate returns 1, meaning a row is accessible, when a row in the SalesRep column is the same as the user executing the query.

-    --Create a function to evaluate which SalesRep is querying the table CREATE FUNCTION rls.fn_securitypredicate(@SalesRep AS VARCHAR(60))
+    --Create a function to evaluate who is querying the table CREATE FUNCTION rls.fn_securitypredicate(@SalesRep AS VARCHAR(60))
         RETURNS TABLE
     WITH SCHEMABINDING